 This is the “GoodEB” that helps astronauts:

 Def: To talk so you are clearly understood.
 To listen and

 question to understand.
 Actively listen, pick up on non-verbal cues.
 Identify,

 “Share info/feelings freely.
 Talk about intentions before taking action.
 Use good terminology.
 Discuss when your or others’ actions were not as expected.
 Debrief after success or conflict.
 Listen, then restate message to ensure it’s understood.
 Admit when you’re wrong,” McClain tweeted.

 It’s common for humans to have strong emotional responses and act on them before they fully understand them.
-Honest communication is critical in a confined space or during heightened stress.6/ Skill 2, Leadership/Followership: Def: How well a team adapts to new situations.
-Leader enhances the group’s ability to execute its purpose through positive influence.
-Follower (aka subordinate leader) actively contributes to leader’s direction.
-Establish environment of trust.
+Honest communication is critical in a confined space or during heightened stress.

 “Accept responsibility.
 Adjust style to environment.
 Assign tasks, set goals.
 Lead by example.
 Give direction, info, feedback, coaching + encouragement.
 Ensure teammates have resources.
 Talk when something isn’t right.
 Ask questions.
 Offer solutions, not just problems,” urged McClain.